 Gallup polls consistently show the experience most buyers and sellers of real estate have is not a good one.
-That should come as no surprise: Real estate transactions are almost defined by a lack of efficiency and transparency.
-Despite evolving from hand-delivery to faxes and now emails, submitting offers and counteroffers is still a cumbersome process, made worse by the fact that many realtors spend thirty minutes or more adding their opinions to carefully crafted emails.
+That should come as no surprise.
+Real estate transactions currently lack efficiency and transparency.
+Despite evolving from hand-delivery to faxes and now emails, submitting offers and counteroffers it’s still a cumbersome process.

 That isn’t me taking shots at an industry from the outside.
 Before founding Transactly, I was CEO and founder of one of the fastest growing brokerages in the country.

-Having spent most of my career in real estate, there is a sad truth that most of us in the industry know, but few of us are willing to knowledge: The process of selling or buying a home is often miserable.
+There is a sad truth that most of us in the industry know, but few of us are willing to knowledge.
+The process of selling or buying a home is often miserable.

-Though there is a certain level of stress when anyone engages in a large financial transaction that is so important to their family’s future, buying or selling a home should be a far happier and less stressful event than it usually is.
+There is a certain level of stress when anyone engages in a large financial transaction that is so important to their family’s future.
+Buying or selling a home should be a far happier and less stressful event than it usually is.

 REALTOR® Code of Ethics, Standard of Practice 1-6.

-One big source of unnecessary stress and poor customer experiences are offers and counteroffers, despite the industry’s best attempt to minimize the influence of personal opinions and unnecessary delays.
+One source of unnecessary stress and poor customer experiences are offers and counteroffers.
+This is despite the industry’s best attempt to minimize the influence of personal opinions and unnecessary delays.
 Standard of Practice 1-6 of the REALTOR® Code of Ethics states, “REALTORS® shall submit offers and counter-offers objectively and as quickly as possible.”

 Transactly was founded to solve that problem.
 By putting trust and transparency at the center of everything we do, Transactly automates compliance and creates an entirely different and vastly-improved customer experience.